 - Kids 6 and older can check themselves with adult guidance, but they must check their entire body: legs, forearms, underarms, in and around ears, back of knees, in and around hair, between legs, around waist, inside belly button, etc.

 If a child develops any rash or fever after a tick bite, visit the doctor.

 4. Prevent dehydration

-Parents and caregivers should watch for warning signs of dehydration and notify a pediatrician immediately if any of these symptoms develop, according to the AAP.
+Grown-ups should watch for warning signs of dehydration and notify a pediatrician immediately if any of these symptoms develop, according to the AAP.
 These symptoms may include a parched dry mouth, less frequent urination (for infants, fewer than six wet diapers per day), less play than usual, and, in more severe cases, extreme fussiness or sleepiness.

 5. Head off injuries

 According to Dr. Jamie Freishtat, a pediatrician at Children’s National Hospital in Washington, D.C., helmet safety is extremely important, particularly during the summer when kids spend a lot of time riding bikes outdoors.